ti-cortex-m4/demo-java-completablefuture/readme.md

 </table>

->Note that all futures can be of different generic types - the methods have variable arguments of type _CompletableFuture&lt;?>_.
+>Note that all input futures can be of different generic types - the methods have variable arguments of type _CompletableFuture&lt;?>_.

 [code examples](https://github.com/aliakh/demo-java-completablefuture/tree/main/src/test/java/demo/completable_future/part7)

 ## Conclusion

 The CompletableFuture API is a high-level API that allows you to develop _fluent_ asynchronous code.
-This API is not simple, but worth learning if you want to write _efficient_ asynchronous code.
+This API is not simple, but it is worth learning if you want to write _efficient_ asynchronous code.

 There are the following rules of thumb for using CompletableFuture API: